EXPLAINER: Why the power grid failed in Texas and beyond

 WHAT CAN BE DONE TO REDUCE ROLLING BLACKOUTS?

 Start with the obvious steps: When power companies or grid operators warn about trouble coming, turn down your thermostat and avoid using major appliances.

-Those steps are sometimes easier said than done.
-When record-breaking cold descended on Texas, residents turned up inefficient electric heaters to stay warm, straining supplies just as a chunk of the state’s natural gas and wind power generators were knocked offline by the freeze.
+Of course, those steps are sometimes easier said than done, especially during record-breaking temperatures.

 Like in other places, Texans might be more willing to adjust their thermostats a few more notches if regulators imposed a system that required households to pay higher prices during periods of peak demand and lower rates at other times.